 - 4 celery ribs, chopped

 - 1/4 teaspoon pepper

 - 1 cup chopped green onions

 - 2 eggs, lightly beaten

-- Place chicken in a soup kettle.
+- Place chicken in a soup kettle or Dutch oven.
 Add the water, celery and onion; bring to a boil.
 Reduce heat; cover and simmer for 1 to 1-1/2 hours or until chicken is tender.
 Remove chicken from broth.
 Strain broth, discarding vegetables; set broth aside.
 When cool enough to handle, remove chicken from bones; dice and place in a large bowl.